menckend/alpha/index.md

 Long-story short, I started experimenting with Github "pages" and "actions" (and "projects") and doing a lot of futzing around with Jekyll configurations, Liquid templating, Saas/CSS, and javascript.
 Along the way, I wound up with a baseline github repository that seemed like a pretty nice home for things I write.
 So, here we are.

 The works here are my own; you'll find them categorized under the drop-down arrows in the top-right.
-Adore/ignore/abhor them as you deem appropriate.  *Whatever* your take, I hope you find them as much fun to read as I did to write.
+Adore/ignore/abhor them, or... *don't*, I guess?  *Whatever* your take, I hope you find them as much fun to read as I did to write.